-Enable boot support
+Enabling boot support

-- 1. Enter the Dell PERC 11 Configuration Utility.
-See Navigate to Dell PERC 11 configuration utility. - 2.
+- 1. Enter the Dell PERC 10 Configuration Utility.
+See Navigating to Dell PERC 10 configuration utility. - 2.
 Click Main Menu > Controller Management. - 3.
-From the Select Boot Device drop-down box, select the primary bootable device.

-In Select Boot Device, you will not be able to view 4 K sector drives.
+From the Select Boot Device drop-down box, select the primary bootable device. - (i) NOTE: Select Boot Device is only applicable in legacy BIOS mode. - (i) NOTE: 4K boot support is only available in UEFI mode and managed by the boot loader. - NOTE: In Select Boot Device, you will not be able to view 4K devices.
 To view all the virtual disks created, navigate to the Virtual Disk Management screen in HII.
-For more information, see Virtual disk management.

-If no boot device is selected, the first virtual disk will be set as the boot device on the next reboot.
-A Non-RAID disk is auto-selected as the boot device, if the controller does not have any virtual disks present.
+For more information, see Virtual disk management. - NOTE: If no boot device is selected, the first virtual disk will be set as the boot device on the next reboot.
+A Non-RAID disk will not be auto-selected as the boot device. - 4.

-- i NOTE: Select Boot Device is only applicable in legacy BIOS mode. - i NOTE: 4 K sector drives boot support is only available in UEFI mode and managed by the boot loader. - 4.
 Click Apply Changes.